fraygit/SailsJs-Mysql-Association-Tutorial/README.md

 	> sails generate model Driver
 ```

-This will create a file *Driver.j*s under *api/Mdels*.
+This will create a file *Driver.js* under *api/Models*.
 Add the fields under the attribute object:

 ```javascript
 module.exports = {